 LUT (or the "lookup table") offers a means of changing, managing, and matching colors, and is commonly used in cinema and photography.
-You can think of LUTs as the color adjustment presets in Pixelmator Pro, or in other words, as a set of color, shadow, and contrast adjustments that combined give an image a particular look and feel.
+LUTs are similar to the color adjustment presets in Pixelmator Pro.
+Both are sets of color, shadow, and contrast adjustments that combined give an image a particular look and feel.
 In fact, LUTs themselves can be used together with Pixelmator Pro-native color adjustments.

 What's different about LUTs, is that unlike the color adjustments presets which are Pixelmator Pro-exclusive (i.e. can be created and used within the Pixelmator ecosystem only), LUTs are universal.
 This means that the same LUT can be used across different editing programs and different mediums.
 With that, all sorts of handy workflows become possible.
 For instance, you can use LUTs to apply a look of any image you've edited in Pixelmator Pro to a video you're working on in Final Cut Pro.
 See Using Pixelmator Pro to color grade video in Final Cut Pro to learn more about this workflow.

 Pixelmator Pro supports LUTs in the .cube file format.
 If read as plain text, the .cube file will often feature a list or table of colors expressed by values ranging from 0.0 to 1.0.
 Pixelmator Pro can then use these lists or tables to look up exactly to which new color values the already existing values should be changed.
 Once that's done, the pixels featuring those colors (or their closest shades) will change in the image as well.

 If you’d like to find out more about how LUTs work in Pixelmator Pro, you can check out our article An in-depth look at 3D LUTs in Pixelmator Pro.